There are many ways children can learn about the parks, while visiting, in their classrooms, or from home.

-If you or anyone you know is a fourth-grade student, you can earn a free pass to visit your national parks!
-Visit the Every Kid in a Park website to learn more.
+Fourth-grade students can earn a free pass to visit your national parks!
+Visit the Every Kid Outdoors website to learn more.

-Rangers present free interpretive programs for families throughout the year, and additional programs - such as Kids' Campfire Talks - may be available in the summer months.
+Rangers present free interpretive programs for families throughout the year.
+Additional programs, such as Kids' Campfire Talks, may be available in the summer months.
 Stop by a visitor center or check the weekly program flyer to find out about upcoming programs.
-More about free ranger-led programs.
+Learn more about free ranger-led programs.
 You might also join our partner, the Sequoia Parks Conservancy (SPC), for a naturalist program through their SPC Adventures program.

 Junior Ranger Program